-- 14. It is the responsibility of individual employees to: - ensure that they understand their salary, as agreed contractually; and - raise any anomalies with their pay immediately using the HR and PSC escalation process set out at item 15 below.
+- ensure that they understand their salary, as agreed contractually; and - raise any anomalies with their pay immediately using the HR and PSC escalation process set out at item 15 below.

 Failure to report a known overpayment is deemed to be a fraudulent act.